Michael-Antczak/ScotlandJS-React-Native-Workshop/README.md

 5. If on other system, install [Android Studio](https://developer.android.com/studio/).
 Make sure you are able to run an app simulator.
 6. Sit and relax :-)

+# Communication

+We are going to use [Slack channel](https://scotjs-workshop.slack.com/) for posting links, etc. Ask for the invite link if you have not joined yet.

 # Before Lunch break - The Basics (4hrs)

 ## Table of Contents